Quick Start

 This documentation uses testable code examples to ensure accuracy and reliability:

-- Guaranteed accuracy: All examples are real, working code that runs against the actual library
+- Guaranteed accuracy: All examples are real, working code that runs against the actual package(s)

-- Always up-to-date: When the library changes, the tests fail and the docs must be updated
+- Always up-to-date: When a package changes, the tests fail and the docs must be updated

 - Copy-paste confidence: What you see is what works - no outdated or broken examples